The American Legacy

-This year, the Chronicles will be devoted to Perseverance.
+This year, the Chronicles will be devoted to Dissent.
 We believe this theme is especially resonant within the context of our national conversation and the particular history and character of the neighborhood.
-In our neighborhood, with its history of promise to newly immigrated Americans, its long defiance of the conventions of mainstream lifestyles, its tradition of political opposition, and its current rapid rise in real estate values, perseverance has always driven its residents' day to day attack on the world.
+In our neighborhood, with its history of social activism, its long defiance of the conventions of mainstream lifestyles, its tradition of political opposition, dissent has always had a home address.

-Playwrights are encouraged to respond directly, indirectly, and creatively to this idea; how a play relates to the notion of "Prosperity" is up to the playwright.
+Playwrights are encouraged to respond directly, indirectly, and creatively to this idea; how a play relates to the notion of "Dissent" is up to the playwright.

 |We are seeking plays of between

 10 minutes and 30 minutes in length that can be played

 The plays may be presented with at least one other in a given evening, and as a consequence, should not require elaborate set or properties.